shead-custom-design/buildcat/docs/user-guide/houdini.rst

 executable provided by Houdini.
 Typically, this means that you will have to install Houdini on the worker host, locate the `hython` (or `hython.exe` on Windows) executable, and add that location to the `PATH` environment variable before starting the worker.
-See https://www.sidefx.com/docs/houdini/hom/commandline.html#hython for details on how to locate `hython`.
+See the `Houdini Documentation <https://www.sidefx.com/docs/>`_ for details on where `hython` is located for specific platforms.

 Production
 ----------